 From there we headed off to Warwick castle and then Stratford, William Shakespear’s birthplace.

 From Stratford it was a short drive into the Cotswolds.
 This is a lovely area filled with quaint little villages made from golden coloured stone.
 One of the most picturesque ones is Bourton on the water.
 We sat by the river watching the ducks do their thing while the sun warmed our faces.
 I visited a small motor museum and then we had lunch outside just watching the world go by.

 My uncle and Aunty live in Stow on the Wold.
 I haven’t seen Alison and Tony since 1987.
 It was nice to catch up with them.
 It seemed as if we had only met yesterday.
 They were so welcoming.

 The day started wet and cold and I had to pack the tent up in the driving rain.
 After a hot shower we were off to Stonehenge.
 When we got there the wind was blowing a gale.
 This did finally blow the clouds away and the blue sky appeared.

 The best kept Magna carta was on display here.
-There are four in total, one in Lincoln Cathederal and the other two in the british Museum.
+There are four in total, one in Lincoln Cathedral and the other two in the British Museum.
 The Magna cart is a important document as it was the declaration that allowed all Britons to be free.

 It was a privilege to see this special piece of British history.
 We headed to Brighton where we stayed the night.